-By students learning more about their learning styles and what motivates their interests to learn, students are more likely to be successful and less likely to drop out of school.
-Students also participate in academic assessments after enrollment.
+Students also participate in academic assessments and virtual job shadow after enrollment.
 The academic assessments assist faculty and the students to understand the strengths and weaknesses of the student.
 More importantly, this method helps students receive any remedial help they may need and ensures students are not enrolling in courses to far removed from their current academic abilities.